CyrilPeponnet/Unify/whisper/README.md

 ### As a container

-`docker run --rm  -ti  -v ~/.aws/credentials:/root/.aws/credentials -v certs:/app/certs/ -e CONSUL=<CONSUL_IP> -e DEBUG="-d" -e STAGING="-s" --name whisper whisper:latest`
+`docker run --rm  -ti  -v ~/.aws/credentials:/root/.aws/credentials -v certs:/app/certs/ -e CONSUL=<CONSUL_IP> -e DEBUG="--debug" -e DOMAIN="-d mydomain.tld" -e STAGING="-s" --name whisper whisper:latest`

-You can add `DEBUG="-d"` for debugging output and `STAGING="-s"` to use the ACME stagging backend (for testing and to avoid to hist the rate limit)
+You can add `DEBUG="--debug"` for debugging output and `STAGING="-s"` to use the ACME stagging backend (for testing and to avoid to hit the rate limit).

+The `DOMAIN="-d mydomain.tld` is to restrict `whisper` on the give domains.

 Regaring the `-n` notification part. it will by default update the key `whisper/updated` in your consul cluster.
 Then you can make `switchboard` to listen to event on that key and reload haproxy configuration.